 For example, we make the characters that appear in the story actual size, and we enhance the production with lighting, sound, and moving gimmicks.
 We strive to create an experience full of emotion and surprise that can only come from visiting a space.”

-The key to turning excitement and thrills into reality is track record and experience.
-Yamada says there are things that only NOMURA can do.
+The key to bringing excitement and thrills to life lies in proven track records and experience.
+Yamada says there are things that only NOMURA Co.,Ltd. can do.

-Yamada: "NOMURA has an extensive track record built up over its long history, and employs people with a wide range of experience and sensibilities.
-When an idea or question comes to mind, such as 'It would be amazing if we added this kind of mechanism' or 'It would be amazing if we could make this, but how do we make it?', we have a designer who is skilled in that field, a production manager, or someone with the experience and skills to help us, which is our strength.
+Yamada: "NOMURA Co.,Ltd. has a vast track record built up over a long history, and we have people with diverse experiences and sensibilities.
+When ideas or questions arise, such as 'Wouldn't it be amazing if we incorporated this kind of mechanism?' or 'It would be amazing if we could make this, but how do we make it?', our strength lies in the fact that we always have designers, production managers, and other people with experience and skills in that area."

 I feel confident that I have many friends who can work with me to accomplish things that I would never be able to do alone.”